Disclosures

 Illinois

 UPL posture in Illinois.
 Illinois regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Illinois courts.
 Expeal provides general legal information about record-relief in Illinois and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Illinois.
-The content on this Site describes the common path under Sec.
-5.2.
-Expungement, sealing, and immediate sealing; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Illinois.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Illinois.

 How to find a lawyer in Illinois.
 The Illinois State Bar Association (ISBA) Illinois Lawyer Finder is the Illinois bar's lawyer-referral service.
-You can reach it at 800-922-8757 / 217-525-5297 or online at https://www.isba.org/public/illinoislawyerfinder.
+You can reach it at 217-525-5297 or online at isba.org.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.

 Indiana

 UPL posture in Indiana.
 Indiana regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Indiana courts.
 Expeal provides general legal information about record-relief in Indiana and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Indiana.
-The content on this Site describes the common path under IC 35-38-5 Chapter 5.
-Expungement of Arrest Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Indiana.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Indiana.

 How to find a lawyer in Indiana.
 Indiana routes the public to the Indiana State Bar Association — a searchable attorney directory rather than a matched-intake referral service.
-You can browse it at https://inbar.reliaguide.com/home; the phone number 317-639-5465 reaches the state bar's general line, not a referral intake.
+You can browse it at inbar.reliaguide.com; the phone number 317-639-5465 reaches the state bar's general line, not a referral intake.
 You choose your own counsel; Expeal does not make a referral and is not responsible for the outcome of any representation you arrange.
+A searchable listing of licensed attorneys rather than a referral service: nobody screens or matches you, and you choose whom to contact.
+The phone is the bar's main line.

 Iowa

 UPL posture in Iowa.
 Iowa regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Iowa courts.
 Expeal provides general legal information about record-relief in Iowa and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Iowa.
-The content on this Site describes the common path under Chapter 901C Expungement of Criminal Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Iowa.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Iowa.

 Kansas

 How to find a lawyer in Kansas.
 The Kansas Bar Association Lawyer Referral Service is the Kansas bar's lawyer-referral service.
-You can reach it at 1-800-928-3111 or online at https://ksbar.org/?pg=lrs_public.
+You can reach it at 785-861-8826 or online at ksbar.org.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.
+The service takes referral requests online; the phone is the bar's request-assistance line.

 Kentucky

 UPL posture in Kentucky.
 Kentucky regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Kentucky courts.
 Expeal provides general legal information about record-relief in Kentucky and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Kentucky.
-The content on this Site describes the common path under 431.073 Certain felony convictions may be vacated and the records expunged -- Application -- Hearing -- Vacating conviction without a hearing -- Order to vacate and expunge -- Application form -- Fees -- Retroactivity; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Kentucky.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Kentucky.

 How to find a lawyer in Kentucky.
 The Kentucky bar authorizes a third-party provider as its lawyer-referral pathway.
-Kentucky Bar Association Lawyer Referral Services can be reached at 502-564-3795 or online at https://kybar.org/For-Public/Lawyer-Referral-Services.
+Kentucky Bar Association Lawyer Referral Services can be reached at 502-564-3795 or online at kybar.org.
 The referral service is operated by the third-party provider under bar authorization, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.
+Referrals run through a provider the bar authorizes (or local bars carrying the statewide service), not the bar itself.

 Louisiana

 UPL posture in Louisiana.
 Louisiana regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Louisiana courts.
 Expeal provides general legal information about record-relief in Louisiana and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Louisiana.
-The content on this Site describes the common path under Art.
-977. Motion to expunge a record of arrest and conviction of a misdemeanor offense; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Louisiana.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Louisiana.

 How to find a lawyer in Louisiana.
 The Louisiana bar does not operate a single statewide referral intake.
-Its public-resources page at https://www.lsba.org/public/lawyerreferral.aspx (general line: 1-800-421-5722) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
+Its public page at lsba.org (general line: 1-800-421-5722) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
 The referral relationship is between you and the local bar; Expeal does not operate any of these services and is not responsible for the outcome of any representation that follows.
+No single statewide intake — the bar's page routes you to local or county bar referral services, so coverage and hours vary by county.
+The phone is the bar's main line.

 Maine

 UPL posture in Maine.
 Maine regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Maine courts.
 Expeal provides general legal information about record-relief in Maine and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Maine.
-The content on this Site describes the common path under Title 15, Chapter 310-A: Post-Judgment Motion to Seal Criminal History Record; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Maine.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Maine.

 How to find a lawyer in Maine.
 The Maine State Bar Association Lawyer Referral Service is the Maine bar's lawyer-referral service.
-You can reach it at 800-860-1460 or online at https://www.mainebar.org/page/LawyerReferralService.
+You can reach it at 207-622-7523 or online at mainebar.org.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.
+The service runs online only and does not accept phone calls; the phone is the bar's general-inquiries line.

 Maryland

 UPL posture in Maryland.
 Maryland regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Maryland courts.
 Expeal provides general legal information about record-relief in Maryland and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Maryland.
-The content on this Site describes the common path under Md.
-Code Ann., Crim.
-Proc. §10-110; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Maryland.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Maryland.

 How to find a lawyer in Maryland.
 The Maryland bar does not operate a single statewide referral intake.
-Its public-resources page at https://www.msba.org/site/site/content/Resources-and-Tools-Content/For-The-Public.aspx (general line: 410-685-7878) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
+Its public page at msba.org (general line: 410-685-7878) routes you to a network of local or county bar associations, each of which operates its own lawyer-referral service.
 The referral relationship is between you and the local bar; Expeal does not operate any of these services and is not responsible for the outcome of any representation that follows.
+No single statewide intake — the bar's page routes you to local or county bar referral services, so coverage and hours vary by county.
+The phone is the bar's main line.

 Massachusetts

 UPL posture in Massachusetts.
 Massachusetts regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Massachusetts courts.
 Expeal provides general legal information about record-relief in Massachusetts and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Massachusetts.
-The content on this Site describes the common path under Section 100A: Requests to seal files; conditions; application of section; effect of sealing of records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Massachusetts.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Massachusetts.

 Michigan

 UPL posture in Michigan.
 Michigan regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Michigan courts.
 Expeal provides general legal information about record-relief in Michigan and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Michigan.
-The content on this Site describes the common path under 780.621 Application for order setting aside conviction; felony or misdemeanor conviction; setting aside of certain convictions prohibited; victim of human trafficking violation; definitions; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Michigan.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Michigan.

 Minnesota